CompuTec/computec-docs/docs/processforce/user-guide/complaint-management/document-series-setup.md

 # Document Series Setup

-Configuring document series is essential for maintaining organized and efficient complaint tracking in ProcessForce.
+Configuring document series is essential for maintaining organized and efficient complaint tracking in CompuTec ProcessForce.

 ---